meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

 ## OSB API Profile

-meshcloud implements an extended [meshMarketplace OSB API Profile](./meshstack.meshmarketplace.profile.md) that allows brokers a deeper integration with meshStack.
+meshcloud implements an extended [OSB API Profile](./meshstack.meshmarketplace.profile.md) that allows brokers a deeper integration with meshStack.
 Please review the documentation to learn more about the use-cases this API profile enables.

 ## Authentication & Authorization

 ### Marketplace to Service Broker

-All communication between the meshMarketplace and Service Brokers is secured using HTTPS Basic Auth and a pre-shared key.
+All communication between the OSB Services platform and Service Brokers is secured using HTTPS Basic Auth and a pre-shared key.
 Service owners that also develop brokers for platforms like Cloud Foundry or OpenShift will be familiar with this model.

 ### Replicating Authorization Information

-meshMarketplace supports two different options for authenticating and authorizing users of marketplace services.
+OSB Services platform supports two different options for authenticating and authorizing users.

 - (Enterprise Plans only) use an OIDC client in meshIdB as described in the [OSB dashboard tutorial](./meshstack.meshmarketplace.dashboard-tutorial.md)
 - replicate permissions to Azure Active Directory groups ([learn more](#aad-permission-replication))